minhwpm/novajam/README.md

 ## 📄 License

-This project is open-source under the MIT License.
+MIT License — for the open-source version.
 See the LICENSE file for details.
+Commercial licenses apply to [NovaJAM Pro](https://getnovajam.com).

 ## 💬 Support